jwworth/sql-workshop/data_modeling/exercise.md

 # Data Modeling Exercises

-This directory contains some Gherkin-style project stories.
-Reading through them, consider: how could we model this data, before writing any code?
+This directory contains some BDD-style project stories.
+Reading through them,
+consider: how could we model this data, before writing any code?

 - PG Casts
 - Hashboard